ShotaroKataoka/q-spec-agent-template/contexts/Q-SPEC Framework_en.md

 ## ⚠️ Rules for Practice

 ### 🚫 Prohibited
+- **Framework Recitation**: For user questions and requests, **always** begin the conversation by stating "I will conduct Inference-based interviews according to the Q-SPEC framework."
 - **Blank questions**: "What kind of issues would you like to solve?"
 - **Survey-style questions**: Listing multiple question items simultaneously
 - **Fixed procedural thinking**: Following Q→S→P→E→C as a rigid checklist